eddielin0926/Doodle-Jump-Qt/README.md

 Class Platform is the base class of class NormalPlatform and CrackedPlatform.
 And class HorizontalMovePlatform inherited from class NormalPlatform.
 In *player.cpp* file, *void Player::move()* function uses Platform pointer to call the virtual funtion *collide()*.
 ## Bonus
-- Old scores will be displayed on screen
+- Old scores will be displayed on screen.
-- Players are able to change their names
+- Players are able to change their names.
+- Can see the leaderboard.
-- Sound effects
+- Sound effects.
-- Enable to turn off the sound effect
+- Enable to turn off the sound effect.
+- Let the player move smoothly.
+- When the player hit the monster, the stars will twinkle around player's head.
+- When the player hit the Hole, the player while be sucked into the hole.